It’s Michellion here and I thought it would be fun to share a bit more about myself and answer a few questions from a recent interview I had:

 Question: Can you share one music writing tip?

 Serve the song.
-Everything should serve in delivering the song and its emotion.
+Everything should serve to deliver the song and its emotion.
 The lyrics should match the music.
 The music should match the tempo.
 The tempo matches the attitudes.
 Attitudes matches the characters and his/her inflections.
 The tones.
 The instruments.
 For the most part, they should all align in bringing about an emotion.
 A song is a package of emotions.
 Emotions move people.

 This is what I keep in mind when writing songs and producing music, especially for my next album.
 Even the artwork, the merch designs, the websites.
 Everything is geared towards a central theme and vibe.